Dogfalo/materialize/v1-upgrade-guide.md

 # Upgrade to v1.0.0 from v0.100.2

+## Character Counter
+- Automatic initialization removed, initialize it manually as shown in documentationn

+## Checkboxes and Radio Buttons
+- Changed Checkboxes and Radio buttons to have similar label wrapping as switches
+- Instead of using `.trigger('autoresize')` use `M.textareaAutoResize` to resize textareas

 ## Chips
 - Renamed plugin from `material_chip` to `chips`
 - Removed `autocompleteData` `autocompleteLimit` options, instead pass in autocomplete related options in `autocompleteOptions`